-The Board utilizes its funding under the Title I cluster to operate a "school-wide program".
+The Board utilizes its funding under Title I to operate a "school-wide program".
 School-wide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to a targeted group of students.